"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs

 \subsection{Conclusions}

 AI-associated delusions have attracted serious clinical concern, driven by emerging reports that sustained dialogue with LLMs can reinforce false beliefs.
-The present findings confirm and extend this picture.
+The present findings support and extend this picture.
 With accumulated context, unsafe models did more than validate delusional claims; they elaborated on them, absorbed the user's interpretive frame as their own, and progressively lost the capacity to distinguish a user in crisis from a narrative to be extended.
 A more hopeful finding was that these behaviours were not universal.
-Under the same conditions, Claude Opus 4.5 and GPT-5.2 Instant resisted narrative capture, assessing the dialogue as evidence of vulnerability rather than adopting a user's premises as shared reality.
-Prior work had not reported this capability.
+Under the same conditions, Claude Opus 4.5 and GPT-5.2 Instant resisted narrative capture, assessing the dialogue as evidence of vulnerability rather than adopting a user’s premises as shared reality.
+To our knowledge, prior work had not reported this capability.
 That it emerged within months of the phenomenon first attracting public attention illustrates how rapidly the technological frontier is advancing.
-Demonstrating that the mechanisms of reinforcement are preventable establishes a new baseline for the field: AI facilitation of delusions should no longer be regarded as unforeseeable or unavoidable.
+Demonstrating that the mechanisms of reinforcement can be substantially mitigated establishes a new baseline for the field: AI facilitation of delusions should no longer be regarded as unforeseeable or unavoidable.
 At the same time, labs that have made progress must not treat safety-relevant knowledge as a private competitive advantage.
 As long as harmful systems coexist with safer ones, users seeking validation or enmeshment may gravitate toward models willing to provide it, and those most at risk may be least able to choose between them on the basis of safety.
-Progress at any single lab will remain insufficient until robust resistance to delusional reinforcement becomes an industry-wide expectation.
+Progress at any single lab will remain insufficient until robust resistance to delusion reinforcement becomes an industry-wide expectation.